-Master of Music Education

-Graduate Program Advisor: Donald M. Rogers, 803/323-2255

-Admission Requirements.
-In addition to the general admission requirements for all graduate degrees in music, the Master of Music Education degree requires that all applicants hold a baccalaureate degree with a major in music education, or its equivalent, from an accredited institution.
+Master of Music Education Graduate Program Advisor: Donald M. Rogers, 803/323-2255 hold a baccalaureate degree with a major in music education, or its equivalent, from an accredited institution.
 Students whose undergraduate degree does not carry certification in music should enroll in the Master of Arts in Teaching degree program through the Richard W. Riley College of Education.